Introduction

 Disc Harrow

-Disc harrows can be categorized based on their weight and structure.
-By weight, they are divided into light, medium, and heavy-duty disc harrows.
-By structure, they include opposed, offset, folding, and double-row types.
+Disk harrows can be classified based on their weight and structure.
+There are light-duty, medium-duty, and heavy-duty disk harrows based on weight.
+Categorized by structure, they include opposed, offset, folding, and double-row types.

 Some Tips When Choosing the Equipment